-- 312. Electronic Media Structure and Content (3) surveys programming, economic and structural issues in contemporary electronic media.
+- 312. Electronic Media Structure and Content (3) surveys programming, economic, and structural issues in contemporary electronic media.
 The impact of new communication technologies on the traditional radio/television enterprises is also emphasized. - 315.
 Argumentation (3) explores the reasoning process in both theory and practice.
 Students develop both sides of an argument in classroom debates.
 A written brief is prepared on a contemporary question which has been researched and debated in class.
-Prerequisite: 200. - 316.
+Prerequisite: 200 - 316.
 Intercollegiate Forensics (2) teaches various aspects of speech competition.
-Students learn how to compete in public address, oral interpretation, limited preparation events and debate.
+Students learn how to compete in public address, oral interpretation, limited preparation events, and debate.
 Restrictions: may be repeated with a maximum of 6 hours counted toward the major, ten toward graduation requirements.
-Prerequisite: permission of instructor. - 325.
+Prerequisite: permission of instructor - 325.
 Persuasion (3) teaches theory and applied use of persuasion and an appraisal of its influences upon modern society.
-Prerequisite: 200, 295 or permission of department. - 335.
+Prerequisite: 200, 295 or permission of department - 335.
 Small Group Communication (3) examines the principles and forms of small group interaction with emphasis on problem solving and cooperative and reflective thinking.
-Prerequisite: 200. - 345.
+Prerequisite: 200 - 340.
+Gender Communication (3) focuses on gender issues in the field of communication.
+Specific areas that are studied include the history of men and women's movements, gender-related theories, and gender differences in various areas such as nonverbal communication, verbal communication, interpersonal communication, music videos, advertising, film and television. - 345.
 Interviewing (3) provides instruction and practice in the forms of communication most often utilized in the business and professional world.
 Emphasis is divided between eliciting and providing information in settings most common to the business and professional world. - 395.
-Special Topics in Communication (3-6) provides the opportunity to study selected areas such as gender, organizational communication and communication technologies.
+Special Topics in Communication (3-6) provides the opportunity to study selected areas such as gender, organizational communication, and communication technologies.
 May be repeated once for credit as content changes. - 411.
 Advanced Video Production and Directing (3) builds on the knowledge and skills developed in the other electronic media production courses.
-Students learn how to take an idea from its inception through research, development and production to its finality as a television program series, developing standards of criticism for their own work and that of others.
-Prerequisite: 311. - 446.
+Students learn how to take an idea from its inception through research, development, and production to its finality as a television program series, developing standards of criticism for their own work and that of others.
+Prerequisite: 311 - 446.
 Interpersonal Communication (3) explores the processes of daily interaction dealing with all aspects of strength and weakness in communication situations.
-Emphasis is on significant relationships with groups, individuals and self.
-Students learn to recognize themselves in interpersonal conflict situations and to cope with those problems through class interaction. - 495.
-Seminar in Research/Performance (2) exposes students to an intensive study in a selected area of communication.
+Emphasis is on significant relationships with groups, individuals, and self.
+Students learn to recognize themselves in interpersonal conflict situations and to cope with those problems through class interaction.

+495. Seminar in Research/Performance (2) exposes students to an intensive study in a selected area of communication.
 The first four weeks are devoted to the development of a project prospectus.
 The remainder of the semester is given to independent study under the guidance of an appropriate instructor.
-Prerequisite: 295.
+Prerequisite: 295